 BU students Take Back the Night

-BLOOMSBURG— Bloomsburg University of Pennsylvania will host Take Back the Night on Tuesday, April 11, at 8 p.m. in the Kehr Union Multipurpose Room A and B. Take Back the Night is an annual event dedicated to raising awareness of sexual assault and violence against women.
-Members of the community are invited to attend.
+BLOOMSBURG — Bloomsburg University of Pennsylvania will host Take Back the Night, an annual event, on Thursday, April 19, at 8 p.m. in the Kehr Union Multipurpose Rooms A and B. Take Back the Night, which is held during Sexual Assault Awareness Month, is an event dedicated to raising awareness and protesting sexual assault and violence against women.

-Also planned for BU is the Clothesline Project, a display of T-shirts with messages denouncing sexual assault.
-The shirts will be displayed on the lawn in front of the Warren Student Services Center from 8 a.m. to 8 p.m. each day from April 6 to 11.
-T-shirts can be designed from April 3 to 11 in the Women’s Resource Center, Schuylkill Hall.
+Also planned is the Clothesline Project, a display of T-shirts with messages denouncing sexual assault.
+The shirts will be displayed in the lobby of the Warren Student Services Center from April 16 to 19.
+T-shirts can be designed until April 13 in the Women’s Resource Center, Schuylkill Hall.
 Shirts, markers and paint will be provided.

-Take Back the Night is an international event which originated in Europe more three decades ago.
+Take Back the Night is an international event which originated more than three decades ago in Europe.
 The program made its way to the United States in 1978 during a protest in San Francisco.
-Today, common components of Take Back the Night rallies include candlelight vigils, empowerment marches and survivor testimonials.
+Today, common components of Take Back the Night rallies include candlelight vigils, empowerment marches, and survivor testimonials.

 For more information about the local event, call Deb Barnes of BU’s Women’s Resource Center at (570) 389-5283.
-Information on Take Back the Night and the Clothesline Project may be found at www.takebackthenight.org and www.clotheslineproject.org.
+Information on Take Back the Night and the Clothesline Project may also be found at www.takebackthenight.org or www.clotheslineproject.org.